siwinter/BT-Mesh-Lamp-Control/README.md

           parameter int value within ligtness range (0 ..
 50)
   get   : to order report from device (cmd)
           parameter:  range

+Controll the lamp with inputs:

+*>lamp:on*    to switch lamp on

+*>lamp:off*   to switch lamp off

+*>lamp:light,25*  to dim the lamp values between 0..50

+First of all you need to provision and configure lamp and ESP32.

+>**Notes:**
+>
+>1.
+If the client device is re-provisioned, but the server device is not, the first few get/set messages from the client will be treated as replay attacks.
+To avoid this, both devices should be re-provisioned prior to transmitting messages.

 examples
 >cmd/lamps/state:on